 An employer-sponsored health center can serve as the hub of the worksite wellness wheel in integrating and analyzing ALL the data from vendor and employer-sponsored health related programs and activities.
 At the same time, the onsite clinical staff increase the engagement of their workers in the multiple preventive and condition management programs they offer.
 This type of population health approach effectively identifies unnecessary services, gaps in care, opportunities for savings and quality variations to be addressed.

-Employers looking at or offering such facilities should be careful not to let their clinic become just another fragmentation of the health care system.
+Employers looking at or offering such facilities should be careful not to let their center become just another fragmentation of the health care system.
 Worksite centers need to connect and share patients data with a patient’s own physician.
 It also offers a source of primary and acute care for those 40-60% of employees who don’t have a personal physician.

 Patients see their physician 1-2 times each year, for 7-12 minutes per visit – hardly enough time to enable the provider or the patient to communicate or drill down on physical and mental health issues.